AleksandarIvezic/Cake-Factory/README.md

 ![screenshot](./app_screenshot.png)

 The Capstone instructions requires that our websit has at least two pages:
-  1. Home page
+  1. Main page with the link to the Search results page
-  2. Search page
+  2. Search results page

-And it should be responsive in two screen sizes - mobile and big screen whith one breaking point of 768px.
+And it should be responsive in two screen sizes:
+  1. Mobile: up to 768px
+  2. Tablet & Desktop: from 768px
 ## Built With

 - HTML5